christopher-demarco/ansible-class/docker_101.md

-# Use Docker Containern to start and stop groups of hosts
+# Use Docker Container to start and stop groups of hosts

 `docker-compose up`